Erwin Baingo (my GrandFather) | Life?

 Also see Silesia

-Thank you to the countless archives and forums I have contacted and who have tried to help me - especially Axeeeeee rocks who discovered, hugely unexpected, there was... a surname change!
+Thank you to the countless archives and forums I have contacted and who have tried to help me - especially Axeeeeee rocks who discovered, hugely unexpectedly, that there was... a surname change!
+No wonder for YEARS and years - I could not go past Ferdinand Baingo

 Erwin Baingo